modernistik/parse-stack/README.md

   # a list using
   property :tags, :array

-  # string column as enummerated type. see :enum
+  # string column as enumerated type. see :enum
   property :status, enum: [:active, :archived]

   # Maps to "featuredImage" column representing a File.